tigh-latte/presentations/unsafe-stacks/presentation.md

 }
 ```

-This indirection of a string is how golang guarantees adding a string to a struct will only increase that structs size by 16 bytes, despite strings being variable in length.
+The indirection of a string's content via `StringHeader.Data` is how golang guarantees adding a `string` to a struct will only increase that structs size by 16 bytes, despite a `string` being variable in length.

 <!-- stop -->